Supersilentdev/AWS-EC2-LAMP-Server-for-Wordpress-using-Amazon-Linux-2/README.md

      sudo systemctl restart httpd
      ```

-Done, Now Access Your Wordpress Installation & Set it up using Server Public IP Address.(Example: http://3-XXX-XX-235 use http not https)
+Done, Now Access Your ss Installation & Set it up using Server Public IP Address.(Example: http://3-XXX-XX-235 use http not https)

-**Installing SSL Certificate for WordPress**
+**Installing SSL Certificate for ss**

 1. **Adding Your Website's DNS Name to the Configuration File**